confoundingloop/SQL-Learning-Management-System-Database-Project/README.md

 # SQL-Practice-Database
-Free Resource: Completely free to download and use for your personal learning and development.

 -- Hey Github community! 💫

 I'm excited to share a fantastic resource with you all - a free MySQL database designed to help you refine your SQL skills and practice with a legitimate database.
 Whether you're a beginner or an experienced developer, this database is perfect for hands-on learning and improving your SQL abilities.